Camino Primitivo - Stage 1

 Pilgrim's Passport

-The Pilgrim's Passport is available in any church/pilgrim office on the route and these are clearly marked in your guidebook.
-You need to get the passport stamped in churches, restaurants and hotels along the way.
+The Pilgrim's Passport is available in any church/pilgrim office on the route.
+You need to get the passport stamped in churches, restaurants, and hotels along the way.
 At the end of the walk, in Santiago, you can obtain your Compostela Certificate (only if you have walked the last 100km).
 For the other sections of the trail, the passport is used as a souvenir with all the colourful stamps you will receive.
 Santiago de Compostela Cathedral Restoratiom.

 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, lightweight clothes, waterproofs and a day pack.